 There are multiple ways in which you can define the tasks (also known as activities in project management parlance) to be done.
-In this project plan example we’re going to look at two ways to identify your tasks, one is a simple and quick way to identify the activities and the other is a much more formal way.
+In this project plan example, we’re going to look at two ways to identify your tasks, one is a simple and quick way to identify the activities and the other is a much more formal way.

 This technique works best for smaller projects.
 Here we’re going to brainstorm all the activities that need to be done in order for the work to be completed.
-To complete this step we simply get all of the team together, agree the definition of when the project deliverables are complete (this will correspond to the acceptance criteria in your Project Scope Statement), and then as a group list all the activities that need to be done in order to achieve all those criteria.
+To complete this step we simply get all of the team together, agree on the definition of when the project deliverables are complete (this will correspond to the acceptance criteria in your Project Scope Statement), and then as a group list all the activities that need to be done in order to achieve all those criteria.

 There are a couple of nuances which often trip up new project managers:

 When planning using the brainstorming method it is important to be aware of and avoid groupthink.
 Groupthink occurs in groups when individual thinking or individual creativity is lost or subverted to stay within the comfort zone of the consensus view.
-People’s common sense and ability to perform problem solving, make good decisions, and raise unpopular views are overridden by the desire for group consensus.
+People’s common sense and ability to perform problem-solving, make good decisions, and raise unpopular views are overridden by the desire for group consensus.

 The conditions that lead to groupthink are as follows: